ebruzzi/single-date-app/AUDIT-REPORT.md

 ## Recommendation

-**STATUS: READY FOR DEPLOYMENT** ✅
+**STATUS: DEPLOYED - REQUIRES ACTIVATION** ⚠️

-The app is correctly implemented and tested.
-The only remaining steps are:
+The app is correctly implemented and tested. **CRITICAL NEXT STEPS:**

-1. Complete public distribution setup in Partner Dashboard
-2. Wait for Shopify approval
-3. Install on target store
+1. ✅ Installed on dev store
-4. Activate function in Checkout settings

-The code itself is production-ready and will work as intended once distribution is approved.
+2. ⚠️ **MUST MANUALLY ACTIVATE** in Settings → Checkout → Checkout validations
+3. ⚠️ **VERIFY PRODUCT HANDLE** matches exactly: `mr-henry-cherries-2kg`
+4. ⚠️ **VERIFY CHECKOUT TYPE** - requires new Checkout Extensibility architecture

+**Troubleshooting:** See TROUBLESHOOTING.md for detailed debugging steps

+The code itself is production-ready.
+If validation isn't working, it's likely a configuration issue, not a code issue.

 ---